revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 It is the process of chaining different operations together.
-It accomplishes this function by dividing stream operations into two categories, intermediate operation and terminal operations.
+It accomplishes this function by dividing stream operations into two categories, intermediate operation, and terminal operations.

 </blockquote>
 </details>